DigitalBridge: Early applied AI in retail

 Through close collaboration with Kingfisher, B&Q's parent, we discovered a bigger commercial opportunity: bathroom renovation.
 While décor items like paint or wallpaper had modest order values, complete bathroom projects were significantly higher.

-When renovating a bathroom, user's would typically start from scratch rather than modify an existing room, meaning the current photo app was not suitable.
+When renovating a bathroom, users would typically start from scratch rather than modify an existing room, meaning the current photo app was not suitable.

 • Draw their own floorplan and add existing doors and windows to create a new 3D space